Keolis

 Product

 In the Île-de-France region, including Paris, a total of 5,000 electric buses are to be in operation by 2025.
-The french transport authority has already started the changeover and commissioned PSI with the depot and charging management system PSIebus.
+The french transport authority has already started the changeover and commissioned PSI with the load, charging, and energy management system PSIsmartcharging.

 Headquartered in Paris, the Keolis Group operates a public transport network on behalf of more than 300 transport authorities, carrying over three billion passengers a year.
 This network comprises around 452 km of metro lines, over 1,000 km of streetcar lines, 2,300 km of railroad lines and 23,000 buses, 4,500 of which are equipped with alternative drive systems.